taKana671/TextureGenerator/README.md

 ## Skybox
-The cube map is completely seamless and each skybox image can be connected exactly.
+The cubemap is completely seamless and each skybox image can be connected exactly.
 See [skybox](https://github.com/taKana671/skybox).

 ![Image](https://github.com/user-attachments/assets/a27a2d3c-4dcd-4275-b952-b5691695d0f2)